 Can I Optimize an Existing Site for Speed?

-When it comes to site speed, search engines and users are susceptible, and a slow website will cost you business and organic rankings.
-In this article, I will share some tips on how to speed up your website.
-I advise my clients seeking ultra-fast online experiences to develop a custom theme that addresses all their specific functionality with the least amount of code.
-However, if you want to keep your existing WordPress site and still optimize it for speed, there are a few things you can do:
+Regarding site speed, search engines and users are susceptible, and a slow website will cost you business and organic rankings.
+In this article, we will share tips on speeding up your website.
+We advise our clients seeking ultra-fast online experiences to develop a custom theme that addresses all their specific functionality with the least amount of code.
+However, if you want to keep your existing site and still optimize it for speed, there are a few things you can do:

 1. Optimize Images